 Where: Alto, Georgia

-Situated in the foothills of the Georgia mountains in Alto, about an hour north of Athens, Jaemor Farms is an apple-picking destination that perfectly blends agriculture and family fun.
+Jaemor Farms is situated in the foothills of the Georgia mountains in Alto, about an hour north of Athens.
 Founded in 1912, Jaemor Farms is a sixth-generation family-owned business.

 Best Time to Go